 The rhyming text is minimal with the illustrations doing nearly all of the work of delivering a subtle lesson in the meaning of opposites.
 The big/small spread, for example, features an amiable Great Dane gazing benignly down at a tiny Chihuahua between his front paws.
 All of the dogs portrayed in the book are identified in the endpapers.

 The minimal text and the scale of the drawings work well for preschool storytimes as well as toddler lap time.
-Follow up with our Dogs – Illustrations for Toddlers for a pairing game; or create a classroom book of opposites with preschoolers.
+Follow up with our Dogs – First Illustrations for a pairing game; or create a classroom book of opposites with preschoolers.
 (For detailed instructions and videos on the art of handmade books see makingbooks.com)

 Check out other titles by the talented Emily Gravett on her website: emilygravett.com